Ben Brereton Díaz

-Benjamin Anthony Brereton (born 18 April 1999), also known as Ben Brereton Díaz, is a professional footballer who plays as a forward or winger for club Derby County, on loan from club Southampton.
+Benjamin Anthony Brereton (born 18 April 1999), known as Ben Brereton Díaz, is a professional footballer who plays as a forward or wide midfielder for club Sheffield United, on loan from club Southampton.
 Born in England, he plays for the Chile national team.

 Brereton Díaz began his club career with Nottingham Forest, making his senior debut in 2017.
 He moved to Blackburn Rovers in 2018, initially on loan before joining them on a permanent transfer in 2019.
 In 2023, he signed for Villarreal in Spain's La Liga, but did not score any goals over 20 games and left on loan for Sheffield United and then permanently to Southampton.
 He has since had loan spells at Sheffield United and Derby County.

-Born in England, Brereton Díaz represented his birth country at the under-19 and under-20 levels.
+Born in England, Brereton Díaz represented his birth country at under-19 and under-20 level.
 Qualifying through his mother, he was selected for the senior Chile team in 2021, and played at the Copa América in 2021 and 2024.